Borbez2/Handwritten-Digit-Recognizer/README.md

 # Simple-Neural-Network-MNIST

-This project trains a neural network to recognize handwritten digits using the MNIST dataset and evaluates its performance.
+This project trains a neural network to recognize handwritten digits using the MNIST dataset and then tests its performance.
 It also allows you to test the model on your custom images.

 Features: